fgregoretti/Cpp-AIF/README.md

 Once you have created your generative model, you can use it to create an `MDP` object.
 The `MDP` Class provides necessary methods for performing active inference, including methods for computing the free energy, updating beliefs about the state of the system, and generating actions based on those beliefs.

 The generative model is a key component of active inference, as it describes how the internal states of the system are generated and how those states give rise to observations.
-By providing specifically designed classes for building the generative model, we help users focus on the high-level aspects of their system and reduce the amount of low-level programming needed to define the model.
+By providing specifically designed [classes](doc/generative_model_classes.md) for building the generative model, we help users focus on the high-level aspects of their system and reduce the amount of low-level programming needed to define the model.
 Users can more easily create and configure their generative models, as well as reuse and modify them as needed.

-We have implemented specific [classes](doc/generative_model_classes.md) for building the generative model and [here](doc/data_structure.md) we focus on how we build it (e.g. the components of the generative model).
+In [Data Structure and Factorized Distributions](doc/data_structure.md) we focus on how we build it (e.g. the components of the generative model).

 ## Examples